ScriptBasic/WinPBX/docs/CSafeArray Class.md

 # <a name="SAFEARRAYBOUND"></a>SAFEARRAYBOUND Structure

 Represents the bounds of one dimension of the array.
-The lower bound of the dimension is represented by lLbound, and cElements represents the number of elements in the dimension.
+The lower bound of the dimension is represented by **lLbound**, and **cElements** represents the number of elements in the dimension.
 The structure is defined as follows:

 ```
 TYPE SAFEARRAYBOUND